Injury Attorneys | Restoring LivesTM

 EOS (the parent company sometimes uses the longer name “Evolution of Smooth”) has promoted its lip balms as safe products, describing them as natural and hypoallergenic.

 However, some users have reported allergic reactions, including swelling and bleeding.
-On January 12th, a class action suit was filed on behalf of one user, Rachael Cronin, and all others who might be affected.
-The Cronin suit claimed that the lip balm caused a rash that was serious enough she was forced to seek medical attention, and which took about 10 days to abate.
-It’s not clear what was responsible for the rash, but after reviewing photos dermatologists have suggested that vitamin E, beeswax, or the natural fragrances in the product might be responsible.
+On January 12, a class action suit was filed on behalf of one user, Rachael Cronin, and all others who might be affected.
+The Cronin suit claimed that the lip balm caused a rash that was serious enough she was forced to seek medical attention and which took about 10 days to abate.
+It’s not clear what was responsible for the rash, but after reviewing photos, dermatologists have suggested that the vitamin E, beeswax, or the natural fragrances in the product might be responsible.
 For its part, EOS holds that its products have been rigorously tested and are completely safe.

 A key point in the suit seems to have been the claim that, despite reports by some users, the company failed to provide warnings of possible allergic reactions or side effects in their advertising or on the product packaging.

 When a product is determined to be unsafe—even when it only causes issues for some users, as in the EOS case—action should be taken to correct the problem immediately.